SDA-Group-1/project-study-freeplane/journals/amirhossein-torabiardekani-journal.md

   ## 07/05/2026
 I had a meeting with the team , Upadate each other about the project and set a deadline for finish the project.

+## 18/05/2026

+- Ran a second Python script to analyze knowledge dependencies by examining the 1,000 most recent commits in the repository.
+- Found that freeplane core and freeplane_plugin_ai co-changed 44 times, making it the strongest knowledge dependency.
+- Identified two inconsistencies between code and knowledge dependencies involving freeplane_api and freeplane_plugin_script.
+- Updated the design report with the full knowledge dependency analysis, module co-change frequency table, and deeper analysis of why dependencies exist.